 Cabbage is a powerhouse when it comes to nutritional value.
 It is high in fiber, which is great for the digestive system.
 It is also rich in antioxidants that help reduce chronic inflammation.
 Cabbage is also well known among dieters for its low-calorie count.

-Cabbage has a high content of vitamins C and K. It is also rich in minerals such as Magnesium, Potassium, and Calcium.
-All of these elements are crucial for the body to fight against ailments, especially in winter.
+Cabbage has a high content of vitamins C and K. It is also rich in minerals, such as Magnesium, Potassium, and Calcium.
+All these elements are crucial for the body to fight against ailments, especially in winter.

 Asian Fried Cabbage